Murga on the dancefloor

 It pains me to say this but corruption is endemic in Canarian society*, for a host of reasons - historical, cultural, ethnographic, religious, political, geographic and even geopolitical - too complex and intertwined to go into in detail here.
 This is not necessarily criminal in nature, although it often is so, it is more an insidious malaise in public life, a mixture of lethargy and apathy.

 Few dealings with authority are easy or straightforward and the concept of transparency, openness and accountability is almost entirely alien.
 Much of this, I suspect, is to do with too many layers of bureaucracy, with too much duplication and too little interconnectivity.
-But this is not happenstance; I suggest it is the result of a deliberate policy going back many years, which has its roots in colonialism - in this case Spanish.
+But this is not happenstance; I suggest it is the result of a deliberate policy going back many decades, which has its roots in colonialism - in this case Spanish.

 In this archipelago layer upon layer of bureaucracy has accrued over time and, far from being reformed, has simply been added to.
 Take, for example, the Cabildo system of local government (in UK terms perhaps closest akin to a county council), which used to be the norm throughout Spain and its Empire but which has everywhere else been abandoned as a relic of colonialism.
 In the Canaries, too, it was abolished but reinstated in 1912, ostensibly in the interests of promoting wider island autonomy.
 There are also multiple police forces (I think I've counted five) which no one seems entirely clear cover precisely what areas of law enforcement - a perfect cover for inefficiency and corruption.